CIS565-Fall-2022/Project4-CUDA-Denoiser/INSTRUCTION.md

 Submission
 ===

 If you have modified any of the `CMakeLists.txt` files at all (aside from the list of `SOURCE_FILES`), mentions it explicity.
-Beware of any build issues discussed on the Piazza.
+Beware of any build issues discussed on the Ed.

 Open a GitHub pull request so that we can see that you have finished.